NursingTracy Buller, Associate Professor of Nursing

 The nursing process is applied in the administration of medications.
 Content includes counseling patients on safe and effective medication regimens and the pharmacodynamics and pharmacokinetics of drug categories.
 Calculation of medication dosages will be required.
 Legal and ethical considerations of administering medications will be considered within the nurse's scope of practice.
 Prerequisites: Nurs 211, 212.

-NURS 306 Nursing Care of the Adult I 4
+NURS 306 Nursing Care of Adults I 4

-NURS 307 Nursing Care of the Adult II 4
+NURS 307 Nursing Care of Adults II 4

 The nursing process is used with adults and families experiencing illness.
 Content areas include nursing care of adults with fluid and electrolyte and acid/base imbalances, cancer, lower respiratory problems, diabetes, and cardiovascular problems.
 Clinical experiences consist of providing holistic nursing care to adults in medical/surgical clinical areas.
 Prerequisite: Nurs 212, Biol 319.
 Concurrent: Nurs 305.